 - Speeding or otherwise driving irresponsibly or erratically

-- Fails to brake when doing so is obviously needed
+- Failing to brake when doing so is obviously needed

 Texting while driving is illegal in many places.
 A driver that causes an accident while texting is usually held responsible, even in areas where texting and driving is not illegal.